The Enneagram and Mental Illness: Understand Each Type's Predispositions

 Type 7: Manic Behavior and Addiction Struggles

-- Manic-Depressive Disorders (Bipolar Disorder)
+- Manic-Depressive Disorders (Bipolar)

 - Histrionic Personality Disorder